M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

   - /Frameworks/Vault-Application-Framework/Task-Queues/Sequential/
   - /Frameworks/Vault-Application-Framework/Task-Queues/Concurrent/
 ---

-The approach shown below is only compatible with version 2.3 (and higher) of the Vault Application Framework, where the target audience runs M-Files Online 20.5 or higher.
-{:.note.warning}

 By default task processing that uses the approach described on these pages will operate within a transaction, so must complete within 90 seconds.
 This is different to historic approaches where the task processing executed outside of a transaction.
 Long-running processes should be split into smaller processes that can run within the alloted time period.
 Where this cannot be done, the [transaction mode](#long-running-tasks) can be changed.  *This does not affect [background operations]({{ site.baseurl }}/Legacy/Vault-Application-Framework/Background-Operations), or tasks using the [VAF 2.2 approach]({{ site.baseurl }}/Legacy/Vault-Application-Framework/VAF2.2/Multi-Server-Mode) that are using the VAF 2.3 runtime (although both of these should be removed during upgrades).*
 {:.note.warning}